Martin Hutton: Youth

 Hutton was born in New Orleans, Louisiana.
-When he was twelve, Hutton's family moved from Louisiana to Spring, Texas where he played club soccer with the Houston Texans.
+When he was twelve, Hutton's family moved from Louisiana to Spring, Texas, where he played club soccer with the Houston Texans.
 Hutton attended Klein High School where he played soccer under coach Allen Baker.
 He became the only freshman to start in Klein's history and became the only freshman goalkeeper to win a state championship when Klein took the 1997 Texas 5A State Championship.
 Klein repeated as state champion in 1999 while Hutton earned regional and state MVP honors in 1999.

 U-16 & U-17 national teams

 Hutton was part of the U-16 National Team, as well as, the inaugural U.S. residency program with the U.S. U-17s in Bradenton, Florida.
 Played with Donavan, Beasley, Bekerman, Convey, and Onyewu as part of the 17s.
-As an amateur he was part of the U.S. Amateur National team from 2001-2003 gaining experience and getting wins against several MLS teams.
+As an amateur he was part of the U.S. Amateur National team from 2001 to 2003 gaining experience and getting wins against several MLS teams.